 For ExamSoft exams and other computer-based exams at the Erie Testing Center, #2 pencils will be provided.
 Students will be provided with pencils and scrap paper for all exams.
-For testing at other locations in Erie, in Bradenton, at LECOM at Elmira and at LECOM at Seton Hill, students may be directed to bring only #2 pencils into the exam site.
 For ExamSoft exams and other computer-based exams (such as shelf exams), only the computer may be brought into the examination site.
 All other materials are prohibited unless explicitly and specifically designated by the course director.
 The presence of any prohibited material in an examination room or in an area accessible to examinees (i.e. nearby restrooms, hallways, trash cans, etc.) is considered academic dishonesty and will result in a score of zero on the examination and referral for disciplinary action, whether or not cheating on the particular examination actually occurred.